-The following sections correspond in order to the ten schedules on the FD Statement to be filed by Members, candidates, officers, and employees of the legislative branch.
+The following sections correspond in order of the ten schedules on the FD Statement to be filed by Members, candidates, officers, and employees of the legislative branch.
 Examples are provided throughout these instructions, on the FD Statement itself, and in sample completed forms immediately following these instructions.
-The examples are included in an effort to provide as much guidance as possible to reporting individuals.
+The examples are included to provide as much guidance as possible to reporting individuals.

-When filing a paper form, only the signature page, preliminary information page, and completed schedules should be filed.
+When filing a paper form, only the signature preliminary information page, and completed schedules should be filed.
 At the top of each page, indicate your name, the page number, and total pages in the filing.
 Please type or print clearly in blue or black ink.
-This "Column-by-Column" guide contains instructions for some schedules that only apply to the paper form.
-In addition, there are references to portions of the paper form in the discussions regarding how to report individual The online filing system asks these questions during the course of completing your filing.
-If you have nothing to report on a be certain to checkappropriate "NO" box on the first page.
+Illegible submissions may require amendment. guide contains "Column-by-Column" instructions for some schedules that only apply to the paper In addition, there are references to portions of the paper form in the discussions regarding how to report individual assets.
+The online filing system asks these questions during the course of completing your filing.
+If you have nothing to report on a schedule, be certain to check the appropriate "NO" box on the first page.
 If you check the "NO" box for any question, do not file the corresponding schedule.